jimpick/dat-shopping-list/README.md

 # Quick Deploy / Free Hosting Options

 The demo is very easy to deploy, as it is self-contained, and requires no storage.

+There are many ways for you to run your own instance.
+You may want to run your own instance for privacy reasons, reliability reasons, or so you can customize it.

 ## Glitch